Dear Mission Valley ROP Community,

 We also have significantly invested in upgrading tools, equipment, and project vehicles for our Automotive Technology program.
 Mission Valley ROP was fortunate enough to purchase new hybrid and electric vehicles, knowing that the mechanics of tomorrow will need the instruction, skills, and experience to work on the current hybrid and electric vehicles on the road.
 This is a costly but necessary step forward for programming to ensure our Automotive Technology program remains in line with current technology and hiring trends.

 There continue to be cutting-edge Arts, Media, and Entertainment, Health Science and Medical Technology, and Engineering courses offered in our programming.
 Students are making their own movies, learning how to care for actual patients in healthcare facilities in this community, and designing and testing electronic circuits that do specific tasks.
 The skills needed for today’s technically-demanding workforce are all part of what is available at Mission Valley ROP.

-We look forward to continuing with our 40+ years of service to the community and our three member districts: Fremont, Newark, and New Haven Unified School Districts.
+We look forward to continuing our 40+ years of service to the Mission Valley ROP community and three Newark, New Haven, and Fremont School Districts.